Optimal Pricing with a Single Point: Introduction

 In this section, we position our work in the landscape of related past research efforts.
 Our work relates and contributes to the literature on data-driven pricing with limited value distribution knowledge.
 A setting that has been studied is one in which the seller only knows the support of the underlying distribution.
 Early studies are \cite{Bergemann08} and \cite{Eren2009}, in which the authors characterize the optimal pricing policy as well as the worst-case demand distribution with respect a min-max regret objective in the former and a competitive ratio in the latter. \cite{cohen2021simple} studies a case in which the seller has access to the maximum price at which she would still expect non-zero demand, and the authors propose to use a simple deflation mechanism and characterize its performance against some subsets of parametric families. \cite{Caldentey2017} characterize optimal pricing strategies in a dynamic setting where myopic or strategic customers arrive over time and only the support of their value distribution is known to the seller.

-In contrast to this stream of work, we study the setting in which the seller has access to some information about the conversion rate at an incumbent price $\pin$, a typical structure, and can adjust its decisions based on such information.
-We also allow value distributions with arbitrary support within central non-parametric classes (regular or mhr).
+In contrast to this stream of work, we study the setting in which the seller has access to some information about the conversion rate at an incumbent price $\pin$, a typical data structure, and can adjust its decisions based on such information.
+We also allow value distributions with arbitrary support within central non-parametric classes (regular or mhr). \cite{Eren2009} study a related setting and analyzes randomized mechanisms against general discrete distributions, but with known support bounds information. \cite{Chehrazi2010} study a general robust decision problem while specifying a shape-preserving set of univariate functions using a constrained B-spline approximation.
+The framework developed in \cite{Chehrazi2010} can be applied to pricing in environments with limited measurements and the authors illustrate their ideas using an optimal debt-settlement example.
 In \cite{will2016demand}, the authors studied the related problem of reconstructing demand curves when only a single point has been historically observed and showed how a second point can be extracted from the sales of discounted bundles and use it to estimate linear demand curve parameters. \cite{BesElm2020} document a setting at a large OEM where the problem is exactly one with no price dispersion in the historical data.
 There, the authors applied some parametrization approach in conjunction with a robustification of prices.
 Recently, \cite{chen2021assortment} study model-free assortment pricing decisions from transaction data, by leveraging incentive compatibility constraints.